Lipid nanoparticle technology

 - NDesigned for cancer vaccines

-We will combine exciting mRNA-based immunotherapies with cutting edge nanomedicine technologies.
-This nanomedicine has been designed following extensive research and innovation to deliver and express the mRNAs in dendritic cells residing mainly in the spleen.
+mRNA-based immunotherapies can be combined with cutting edge nanomedicine technologies to deliver and express the mRNAs in dendritic cells residing mainly in the spleen.

 Systemic delivery of naked, unformulated mRNA results in fast enzymatic degradation (due to RNases in plasma).